Updated January 11th, 2022

 The waterfront in downtown Vancouver has many attractions for tourists, business people, and other visitors.
 Two of these are the giant Olympic Cauldron and the five huge sails at Canada Place.
 I’m always tempted to photograph these attractions when I visit the area, even though I already have many photos of them.
 The weather, lighting, viewing angle, and surrounding activity make each photo different.
 In the case of the cauldron, the lit or unlit state and the appearance of the flames also make a difference.
+The area is well worth seeing for visitors and for residents.

 The Olympic Cauldron